htmicron/ht32sx/README.md

 ## How to Clone this Branch

-To clone this branch directly (lastest code under development), use:
+To clone this branch directly (latest code under development), use:
 ```
 git clone --single-branch --branch master_2 https://github.com/htmicron/ht32sx.git
 ```